Data-Driven Marketing: Definition & How To Do It

 • Measurable: How will you know if you hit your target?
 Identify the metrics you will track.
 In this case, you will monitor website traffic from organic searches using Google Search Console.

 • Achievable: Be ambitious but realistic.
-A 200% traffic increase in a month is not achievable.
+A 200% traffic increase in a month is not feasible.
 Aim for a goal that stretches you but can be reached with the right strategy.

 • Relevant: Make sure your goals align with your overall business objectives.
 Does more website traffic mean more sales or leads?
-If not, revise your goals to make sure they get the right results.
+If not, revise your goals to ensure you get the right results.

 • Time-bound: Set a deadline for achieving your goal.
 This creates a sense of urgency and helps you track progress over time.